Guild of One-Name Studies

 Another Willings line has been traced to Thomas Willings who married Mary Grice in 1838 in Kirby Grindalythe, East Riding of Yorkshire.
 Thomas was born in 1809 in Cayton, North Riding of Yorkshire, the son of George and Sarah Windle or Windels.
 Both Thomas and his sister Sarah were baptised as Windle or Windels and married as Willings, but the reason for the change of name is not yet known.

 The name Willing also occurs in Germany and the Netherlands, and some German and Dutch people named Willing have migrated to the UK.
 The Dutch Willings have been traced back to Mozes Barend Wing (d 1776) who first appeared in Amsterdam in 1740 and whose grandchildren changed their surname to Willing around 1812.
 Mollie Willing, the artist and illustrator, belongs to this tree.

 In September 2008 I set up a DNA Project for the surnames Willing and Willings at Family Tree DNA.
 One of the aims of the study is to create a list of DNA results, so that if you do not know where your family originates you can take a DNA test and see if you get a match with anyone in the project.

-Four members of the Willin Surname Project have recently joined our project.
+Four members of the Willin Surname Project have also joined our project.
 Three of them belong to an American family of German origin, and the other one is descended from a man who was adopted into this family.

 The DNA project provided final proof of the ancestry of my great-great-great grandfather Nathaniel Willing, whose elusive baptism was the reason for starting my one-name study several years ago.
 He was the son of Nathaniel Willing and his first wife Mary, nee Edwards, and was probably baptised in Wembury, near Plymouth, around 1782/3.